 Do I need to provide proof of residence with a land registry extract?

-No, unlike ECO, we do not require proof of occupancy for the owner as we only want to determine whether premises are owned by a social landlord or not.
+No, we do not require proof of occupancy for the owner as we only need to determine whether premises are owned by a social landlord or not.
 If you are using evidence other than land registry searches, proof of residence may be required.
 See 'Unregistered premises' for more details.

 Is the land registry title number itself sufficient as evidence?

-No, we require a full title register extract 20 from the land registry of the premises naming the freeholder or leaseholder.
+No, we require a full title register extract20 from the land registry of the premises naming the freeholder or leaseholder.

 What if the house is under shared ownership with a social landlord?

 Where premises are subject to a shared ownership arrangement between a private individual and a social landlord, we consider this arrangement to be private domestic premises as the private individual is a 'freeholder' or 'owner' of the premises.
 You would still need the full title register extract to show this.

 What do I need to provide if the land is registered on the land registry, but it is the plot that is registered rather than the premises?
-You must ensure that the address where the measure will be installed matches the general address

-You must ensure that the address where the measure will be installed matches the general address (eg street name/area) of the plot on the land registry.
+If only the plot of land is registered, you must ensure that the address where the measure will be installed matches the general address (eg street name/area) of the plot on the land registry.
 To do this, you must accompany the full title register extract with proof of residence.
 The address on the proof of residence must match the address on the land registry, with the addition of building name or number and postcode.
 If the person living at the premises is an owner-occupier, you will need to ensure the name on the land registry matches the name on the proof of residence.